 Do I need a new or expensive machine to be successful at Free Motion Quilting?

 NO!
 You need a decent machine, in good repair, that you know how to use.
 Some things definitely make it easier: a standard sized machine or larger (more room to maneuver the quilt), with needle up/needle down capability.

 It is very useful to have adjustable pressure foot pressure also-that way you can easily accommodate quilted work of varying of thickness.

 It’s also important to know your machine well.
 I’d rather you work with an old machine you know and understand, than a new one that you are not familiar with.

 What machine do you use?

 I’ll answer this, but I want you know it doesn’t matter much which specific machine I use (see above!).
-I have 3 Berninas: a 153 (a very plain machine circa 2001 I think), a 185 that I purchased used and a 730 Artista that I also purchased used.
+I have 3 Berninas: a 153 (a very plain machine circa 2001 I think), a 730 Artista that I also purchased used and my new baby, a 765 which has a longer harp and a humongous bobbin.
 All are mid-range computerized machines.

 If you’re looking to buy a new machine, I suggest you take your time, try out several, and please buy it from your local dealer.
 Almost all dealers will match internet prices and you get support and education from your local dealer-priceless!